Paspachu/Large-Integer-Using-Vector/README.md

 This repository includes the header file that defines large integer in vector form.

+The number should be store in the vector in opposite order for the operators and functions to work.
+For example, if you want an integer 19028436, then you need to define vector like following:

+vector<int> v = {6, 3, 4, 8, 2, 0, 9, 1};

+If you need to change any int value to the above vector form, there is a function that does it for you call:

+(1) int_to_vector: takes int value and convert to vector<int> in opposite order, meaning first index of vector contains oneth digit.

 In header file, the following operators are defined:

 (1) +, addition